good-ware/js-log/README.md

 #### logStack

 Whether to add the current stack to meta.
-When true, populates the 'stack' meta key.
+When true, populates the 'stack' meta property.
 This is the default behavior when the log entry's level is 'error.'

 ### tag-based filtering